History of Kentucky: Cherokee–American wars

+Antebellum period (1792–1861)

 Statehood

 Several factors contributed to the desire of Kentuckians to separate from Virginia.
 Traveling to the Virginia state capital from Kentucky was long and dangerous.
 The use of local militias against Indian raids required authorization from the governor of Virginia, and Virginia refused to recognize the importance of Mississippi River trade to Kentucky's economy.
 It forbade trade with the Spanish colony of New Orleans (which controlled the mouth of the Mississippi), important to Kentucky communities.

 Problems increased with rapid population growth in Kentucky, leading Colonel Benjamin Logan to call a constitutional convention in Danville in 1784.
 Over the next several years, nine more conventions were held.
 During one, General James Wilkinson unsuccessfully proposed secession from Virginia and the United States to become a Spanish possession.

 In 1788, Virginia consented to Kentucky statehood with two enabling acts, the second of which required the Confederation Congress to admit Kentucky into the United States by July 4, 1788.
 A committee of the whole recommended that Kentucky be admitted, and the United States Congress took up the question of Kentucky statehood on July 3.
 One day earlier, however, Congress had learned about New Hampshire's ratification of the proposed Constitution (establishing it as the new framework of governance for the United States).
 Congress considered it "unadvisable" to admit Kentucky "under the Articles of Confederation" but not "under the Constitution", and resolved:

+Post-Revolutionary War patriot colonels that were given land bounties by Virginia, and chartered company colonels (land speculators) came together in 1791 to select their fellow, Colonel Isaac Shelby as the secessionist state governor who owned land claims in the Kentucky District dating back to 1775 when he worked as a surveyor for the Transylvania Company.

 Kentucky's final push for statehood (now under the US Constitution) began with an April 1792 convention, again in Danville.
 Delegates drafted the first Kentucky Constitution and submitted it to Congress.
 On June 1, 1792, Kentucky was admitted to the US as its fifteenth state.

-Antebellum period (1792–1860)
+The 1792 Constitution

+The 1792 Constitution of Kentucky established the state's foundational legal framework upon its admission to the Union.
+It delineated a tripartite system of government, comprising executive, legislative, and judicial branches, mirroring the federal structure.
+The legislative branch, known as the General Assembly, was bicameral, consisting of a House of Representatives and a Senate.
+This constitution also included a bill of rights to safeguard individual liberties.
+Representation within the General Assembly was determined based on population, ensuring proportional representation for the state's citizens.
+Additionally, the constitution mandated that legislative voting be conducted by ballot rather than voice, aiming to protect the integrity and confidentiality of the legislative process.

+The 1792 Constitution entrenched the institution of slavery within the state.
+Provisions were included that protected the rights of slaveholders, reflecting the prevailing societal norms and economic interests of the time.
+This inclusion underscored the complexities and contradictions within early American democratic ideals, where the pursuit of liberty coexisted with the perpetuation of slavery.